sweazysm/Final_Project/README.md

 - A PostgreSQL instance has been created on the Google Cloud platform
 - Connection from our local pgAdmin to the Google Cloud PostgreSQL instance has been established
-- A database and 2 tables have been created to store Severe Weather Events and Worldwide Co2 Emissions since 1950
+- A database and 2 tables have been created to store Severe Weather Events and Worldwide Co2 Emissions 1950 to 2020

 ![DatabaseDiagram2](https://user-images.githubusercontent.com/85706721/143723725-ff1f0c67-beaf-452f-916e-c0c6f89992d4.png)